Category theory for genetics II: genotype, phenotype and haplotype: Environment functors

 \subsection{Sequence alignments}

 In this section, we use a particular case of a more general definition given in \cite{Seqali}.
-Specifically, the construction of Convention \ref{conv:aligned_pedigrad} correspond to an example of what was called an \emph{aligned pedigrad} in \cite{Seqali} while the construction of Definition \ref{conv:sequence_alignment_sample} correspond to an example of what was called a \emph{sequence alignment} in \cite{Seqali}.
+Specifically, the construction of Convention \ref{conv:aligned_pedigrad}, given below, corresponds to an example of what was called an \emph{aligned pedigrad} in \cite{Seqali} while the subsequent construction given in Definition \ref{conv:sequence_alignment_sample} corresponds to an example of what was called a \emph{sequence alignment} in \cite{Seqali}.

 \begin{convention}[Notation] Let $b$ be an element in $\Omega$.
 We denote by $\mathbf{2}E_{b}^{\varepsilon}$ the functor $\mathbf{Seg}(\Omega) \to \mathbf{Set}$ resulting from the composition of the three functors given in (\ref{eq:aligned_pedigrad}), where \begin{itemize} \item[-] the rightmost functor is the obvious Cartesian functor of $\mathbf{Set}$; \item[-] the middle functor is the Cartesian product of the functors $E_{b}^{\varepsilon}:\mathbf{Seg}(\Omega) \to \mathbf{Set}$; \item[-] and the leftmost functor is the obvious Cartesian diagonal functor. \end{itemize}